• Skip to primary navigation

 • You can sub the Italian seasoning for Herbs de Provence if you prefer.

-What to serve with Chicken Florentine?
+What to serve with Chicken Florentine

-Don't forget to tag me #saltandlavender on Instagram so I can see your creations.
+If you made this Chicken Florentine recipe, leave a review below!
+Don’t forget to tag me #saltandlavender on Instagram so I can see your creations.

 chicken florentine in copper skillet